nelusnegur/nelusnegur.github.io/_posts/2022-03-31-why-b-tree-is-so-widely-used-in-databases.md

 Let's play with the structure of the binary search tree keeping in mind the problems of the height and see if we can do something about them.
 The level of a node is the number of edges from it to the root.
-The root node has level zero, because it does not have a root.
-The height of the tree is equal to the level of the deepest node in the tree plus one, or simply put, it is the total number of levels in the tree.
-If we reduce the number of levels, we reduce the height of the tree.
+The root node has level zero.
+The height of a node is the length of the longest path of edges to a leaf from that node.
+A leaf node has hight zero.
+The height of the root node is the height of the tree.
+It is similar to the level of a node, it is just counted in the opposite direction.

 A tree is composed of smaller subtrees.
 Let's identify subtrees of an arbitrary height in our binary search tree example.
-If we choose the height to be two, we can find the following subtrees:
+If we choose the height to be one, we can find the following subtrees:

 ![Deriving B-tree](/assets/posts/b-tree/deriving-b-tree.png)

-We can make an interesting observation that if we consider each subtree as being a node, we obtain a new tree where the total number of levels is reduced by half and hence the height of the tree is also reduced by half.
+We can make an interesting observation that if we consider each subtree as being a node, we obtain a new tree where the total number of levels is reduced by half and the height of the tree is also reduced by half.
 We can think of it as creating a tree of a tree, where each node of the new tree references a subtree of the old one.

 Also, a node has more than two children.
 All keys of the most left child node are smaller than the first key of the parent node.
 The keys of the second child node have